EagleEye2101/ecomm-prod-assistant/KRN_README.md

 Copy user secret access key and token

 # ---- GitHub Infra script trigger -------
-go to your git hub repo > actions > click on provision Infra (EKS+ECR ) from left panel > click on run workflow  from right pane your infra will be created application deplyment will trigger
+go to your git hub
+repo > actions > click on provision Infra (EKS+ECR ) from left panel > click on run workflow  from right pane your infra will be created application deplyment will trigger

+# --- Check your infra ------
+login to aws console > cloudformation> stacks
+-- based on your region selected , all servercies and repo will be created